HyperUpscale/Directory-Website-flask-easy-with-mongo/README.md

 3. Install the required dependencies: pip install -r requirements.txt

-Set up the MongoDB database:
+4. Install MongoDB on your system if you haven't already:

-4. Install MongoDB on your system if you haven't already Start the MongoDB server
+Start the MongoDB server

 5. Start the application:

-' python directory.py
+python directory.py